securityghost/SecureMe-WinSec/index.md

 ### Welcome to SecureMe-WinSec!
 Luke Dinkler started this project as a part of the CyberPatriot (Cyber Defense) Competition of which I was a part, and it evolved into an idea: We live in a world where a _lot_ of people have computer problems.
 One big reason for this is that most people don't know how to properly manage and protect their computers.
-That is why I developed this piece of software.
-I want to give everyone an easy way to manage and secure their desktop or laptop PCs.
+That is why we developed this piece of software.
+We want to give everyone an easy way to manage and secure their desktop or laptop PCs.

 ### It's Geared towards Grandpa.
 We all know that person who can't use a computer to save their life.
 Well, the clean, easy-to-navigate UI of SecureMe should allow and empower even them to keep their computer in check.